 Tweet Mat @Mat_Mac

-Reece – Staff Writer
+Reece – Contributor

 Reece’s introduction to wargaming happened when he was 8, introduced to Heroquest by a friend.
 He, foolishly, didn’t think much of it or wargaming until 2 years later when, by sheer accident, his friends introduced him to Warhammer 40k.
 Reece immediately went out and picked up his first box of Khorne Berserkers, thinking they were Iron Hands Space Marines and the love affair went from there.
 He doesn’t get to play much these days, but he’s always looking for new and exciting games and rulesets and is a keen converter and skirmish gamer.
 He’s also promised his long-suffering girlfriend that he will finish painting his hoard of unpainted miniatures one day.
 So he’s clearly a massive liar.